DeloitteHackathon/AnalyticsChallenge/README.md

 A number of clearly defined criteria will be used in the evaluation of your work.
 Each team’s work will be evaluated as a whole.

 ##### Analytics
+* Clearly state hypothesis
 * Data indentification and integrity
-* Clearly state hypothesis

 ##### Visualisations
 * Direct attention to the key message
-* Appropriate chart type
-* Accurate units of measurement
+* Appropriate chart type with accurate units of measurement
-* Keep it clear
 * Visuals are appealing

 ##### Presentation
-* Provides clear and well-founded recommendations
-* Solves the initial business problem with actionable recommendations
+* Provides clear, data driven and actionable recommendations for the initial business problem
-* Is well-structured
 * Tells a compelling story
-* Is within the time limit
+* Is well-structured and within the time limit